Softdrink117/esp-in-de/README.md

 ### Currently Defined Features

-- Support for 2L16B + Start
+- Support for 2L16B + Start + Coin
 - Input viewer: animated web visualization that can be used as an OBS Browser Source for live streams
 - Input remapper: arbitrary reassignment of buttons and lever to user preference
 - Sideswap: allow a 1LxB control panel to be used as Player 1 or Player 2